robmoore-i/robmoore-i.github.io/wiki/docs/writing/tutorials/migration-this-wiki-to-fly-io.md

 **Note**: My wiki now runs on GitHub pages, which is a better fit.
 I no longer have the power to edit my website inline, but that wasn't really an important feature.
 GitHub pages is just as free, and unlike running a wiki docker container on fly.io, I don't have to think about resources, like memory.

+This wiki used to run as a standalone Docker container on an EC2 box.
+I have since become more tech-savvy.

 ## Problem

 AWS is expensive.
 I have been paying 15 SGD/month to run a small EC2 instance.
 I had installed Docker on this EC2 instance, and was running this Wiki as a container, with appropriate exposed ports and environment variables.
 I was using the Wiki's integration with Letsencrypt to maintain the SSL certificate for the domain I was using for it: wiki.rrmoore.com.